 Should I get a dog?
 10 questions to ask yourself

 Are you thinking of getting a dog?
-Ask yourself these questions first to make sure you are really ready for one.
+Ask yourself these questions first to make sure you’re ready for one.

 Red a large tri-coloured crossbreed puppy, sitting on a rug on the floor with his family in the background chilling on a brown leather sofa.